-Please contact the Pediatric Education Office to indicate your team preference within one week after the computer assignments are made.
-You are not able to put preferences into the computer.
+Please contact the Pediatric Education Office to indicate your team preference prior to the schedules being released.
 We ask that you choose a different team than the one to which you were assigned during the core clerkship.
 Those who do not indicate a preference will be assigned a team based on availability.

-- · Blue Team: General Pediatrics, Cardiology, Neurology, Pulmonology, and Rheumatology/Allergy/Immunology - · Green Team: General Pediatrics, Endocrinology, Gastroenterology, and Nephrology - \cdot NICU 2-3: step down unit for the sickest of the newborn patients. - · Red Team: Hematology/Oncology
+- · Blue Team: General Pediatrics, Cardiology, Neurology, Pulmonology, and Rheumatology/Allergy/Immunology - · Green Team: General Pediatrics, Endocrinology, Gastroenterology, and Nephrology - · NICU 2-3: step down unit for the sickest of the newborn patients.